trumbell/biomed-multi-view/bmfm_sm/resources/modelcard_template.md

 The model is intended for (1) Molecular property prediction.
 The pre-trained model may be fine-tuned for both regression and classification tasks.
 Examples include but are not limited to binding affinity, solubility and toxicity.
 (2)  Pre-trained model embeddings may be used as the basis for similarity measures to search a chemical library.
 (3) Small molecule embeddings provided by the model may be combined with protein embeddings to fine-tune on tasks that utilize both small molecule and protein representation.
 (4) Select task-specific fine-tuned models are given as examples.
 Through listed activities, model may aid in aspects of the molecular discovery such as lead finding or optimization.

 The model’s domain of applicability is small, drug-like molecules.
-It intended for use with molecules less than 1000 Da molecular weight.
+It is intended for use with molecules less than 1000 Da molecular weight.
 The MMELON approach itself may be extended to include proteins and other macromolecules but does not at present provide embeddings for such entities.
 The model is at present not intended for molecular generation.
 Molecules must be given as a valid SMILES string that represents a valid chemically bonded graph.
 Invalid inputs will impact performance or lead to error.

 ## Usage